montyaggie/tamufeed.js/README.md

 take the easy road.
 But, if your web applications use some client-side logic, you'll benefit from the high performance path.

-## Changelog (or release notes)

-When someone stars, follows or forks this repo,
-I'll start a changelog and stop breaking the API with every release;
-promise.

-## Open Source

-The means of showing interest in this project and subscribing to news about its changes is to fork, follow, or star this repo on github.

 ### Easy Integration

 To integrate this JS library onto a web page (the old synchronous way),